Many mothers prefer to give birth naturally, but your Ob/Gyn may recommend a C-section if certain conditions make vaginal birth too risky.

 When is a C-Section Necessary?

-A multiple birth, such as twins or triplets.
-If the mother is coming into pre-term labor with a multiple pregnancy, or if the positioning of the fetuses is not ideal, the doctor may recommend delivery via C-section.
-The greater the number of fetuses, the greater likelihood of a C-section delivery.
+A multiple birth, such as twins or triplets, can be more safely delivered via C-section.
+If the mother is coming into pre-term labor with a multiple pregnancy, or if the positioning of the fetuses is not ideal, the doctor may recommend C-section.
+The greater the number of fetuses, the greater likelihood of a Cesarean delivery.

 Size of the baby

 If delivered naturally, an especially large baby, relative to the size of the mother, could put the mother’s health at risk.